NYCEDU/nycedu-automation/README.md

 - A back end service (not a website)
 - Gets emails of people who sign up on TypeForm
 - Invites those people to join the slack channel
+- Following the strategy of the #nomads slack team: https://levels.io/slack-typeform-auto-invite-sign-ups/

 ## How it works